openshift/enhancements/enhancements/machine-api/aws-efa-networking.md

   // NetworkInterfaceType specifies the type of network interface to be used for the primary
   // network interface.
-  // Valid values are "interface", "efa", and omitted, which means no opinion and the platform
+  // Valid values are "ENA", "EFA", and omitted, which means no opinion and the platform
   // chooses a good default which may change over time.
-  // The current default value is "interface".
+  // The current default value is "ENA".
   // Please visit https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html to learn more
   // about the AWS Elastic Fabric Adapter interface option.
-  // +kubebuilder:validation:Enum:="interface";"efa"
+  // +kubebuilder:validation:Enum:="ENA";"EFA"
   // +optional
   NetworkInterfaceType AWSNetworkInterfaceType `json:"networkInterfaceType,omitempty"`
 }